Things to do on a rainy day in Orkney

 St Magnus Cathedral is located in the centre of Kirkwall and is free to visit.
 From 1st April to 30th September it is open from 0900 to 18:00 (Mon to Sat) and 1300 to 1800 (Sun).
 From 1st October to 31st March it is open from 0900 to 1300 and 1400 to 1700 (Mon to Sat).
 The Cathedral has a fascinating history – it was built in 1137 by a Viking Earl in honour of his murdered uncle, and it was nearly destroyed by Government forces suppressing a rebellion in 1614!
-You can read all about it here – http://www.northlinkferries.co.uk/your-
+You can read all about the history of the St Magnus Cathedral here.

 More than that, St Magnus Cathedral is a lovely place to visit on a rainy day when you can take time to admire the red sandstone architecture.
 St Magnus Cathedral belongs to the people of Orkney and in the building, you’ll find monuments to them; a sculpture of John Rae, a plaque for writers Eric Linklater, Edwin Muir and George Mackay Brown, and a bell from the sunken WW2 battleship the Royal Oak.

 If you’ve got a car then the next stop must be the Italian Chapel – a warm haven on a rainy day – two Nissan huts converted into places of worship during the Second World War by Italian POWs.
 Even if you’re not a churchgoer, the Italian Chapel will move you – this beautiful chapel made of scrap metal is a triumph of hope over adversity.
 The individual stories of the Italian POWs are fascinating – look out for the iron heart under the gate left by a broken-hearted metalworker.
-Find out more at http://www.northlinkferries.co.uk/orkney-blog/building-italian-chapel/
+Find out about the building of the Italian Chapel here

 A must-see for any visitor to Orkney, it’s actually better to visit Maeshowe in the winter than any other time of the year!
 This large prehistoric chambered cairn was built in 2,700BC.
 In the three weeks approaching midwinter (21st December), the tomb is aligned so that the setting sun shines directly down it’s long entrance tunnel and hits the back wall of the central chamber.